Brettb8711/TransLogi_Traffic_Prediction/README.md

 ### Algorithms
 - **Predictive Modeling**: Gradient Boosting, LSTMs for time-series data.
 - **Route Optimization**: Google OR-Tools for VRP solutions.

 ---

-## Contributions
-Contributions are welcome!
-Please submit a pull request with a detailed description of your changes.

----

-## License
-This project is licensed under the MIT License.

----